-Shoulder pain and elbow pain is a very common problem during squats.
-In most cases it’s due to improper bar position, little flexibility and too narrow grip.
+Pain in the shoulder and the elbow is a very common problem during squats.
+In most cases, the condition is a result of an improper bar position, poor flexibility, and an excessively narrow grip.

-However, some people will experience shoulder pain even with the high bar position.
-If that’s you, the first thing to try should be to switch to slightly wider grip.
+Unfortunately, some people will suffer from shoulder pain even with the high bar position.
+If that’s you, the first thing to try is a wider grip.
 The wider grip will reduce some of the strain on the shoulder girdle.
-Don’t use too wide grip, since this will force you to lose back tightness and bar stability.
+Don’t use an ultra-wide grip to preserve your back tightness and stability.

-Should I use towels and cushioning during squats?
+Should I use towels or other cushioning during squats?

-Of course, there are exceptions to the rules and many experience individuals who squat heavy weights sometimes use some sort of cushioning.
-However, if you are a beginner who doesn’t know much – stick to the classic and don’t use the “pussy pad”.
+Of course, there are exceptions to the rules.
+Many experienced individuals squat heavy weights with pads.
+However, if you are a beginner who doesn’t know much – stick to the classics and don’t use the “pussy pad”.

-In the video below Max Aita squats 550 lbs without even holding the bar.
-That goes to show you that your arms are NOT supposed to be the primary supporter of the bar.
+In the video below, Max Aita squats 550lbs without even holding the bar.
+You get the idea.
+The arms should not be supporting the bar.